Kinyugo/consistency_models/README.md

 Consistency Models are a new family of generative models that achieve high sample quality without adversarial training.
 They support fast one-step generation by design, while still allowing for few-step sampling to trade compute for sample quality.
 They also support zero-shot data editing, like image inpainting, colorization, and super-resolution, without requiring explicit training on these tasks.

+> 🔔 **Note**: The library is modality agnostic and can be used to train all kinds of consitency models.

 ## 🚀 Key Features

 - Consitency Training